CCob/BeaconEye/README.md

 ## References and Thanks

-* BeaconEye's initial beacon process detection is heavily based on @Apr4h's [CobaltStrikeScan](https://github.com/Apr4h/CobaltStrikeScan)
+* BeaconEye's initial beacon process detection is heavily based on @Apr4h's [CobaltStrikeScan](https://github.com/Apr4h/CobaltStrikeScan).
-* James Forshaw's NtApiDotNet library, which makes process deubgging and interaction a breeze from C#
+* James Forshaw's NtApiDotNet library, which makes process deubgging and interaction a breeze from C#.
+* @cube0x0 for his port of a pure managed C# MiniDump reader which was used as a reference.